Nitishjha7/self-healing-sql-agent/eval/RESULTS.md

 accuracy.
 It improved it here, in one condition, on a two-table schema, with one model, over 20 questions.
 That is a direction, not a proof.

+## Why the data is synthetic

+The rows are generated, not imported, and that is a decision this eval depends on.

+`random.Random(42)` is fixed, so every machine builds the identical 160 employees.
+Without that, the numbers above could not be compared between runs — a change in accuracy would be indistinguishable from a change in the data.
+The comparison across three conditions is the whole point, and it only holds if the only thing that varies is the schema description.

+The schema is also shaped for the task rather than found: `employees` deliberately has no department-name column, so a join must be inferred; salary bands are tied to roles and manager roles are rare, so "average salary" and "highest paid" have different answers instead of coinciding by chance.
+Most public HR datasets are a single flat CSV, which would remove the join entirely — and with it the class of error this loop exists to repair.

+## What would make this eval genuinely hard

+Not more realistic *data* — a larger *schema*.
+Three tables is small enough that a hand-written description fits comfortably in the prompt, and that description is doing a lot of work: it names the join key and states outright that a join is required.
+Somewhere around thirty tables that stops being possible, and the agent has to retrieve the relevant subset of the schema before it can write anything.

+[Spider](https://yale-lily.github.io/spider) is the standard benchmark for exactly this, and it ships labelled gold queries, so the harness here would need a loader rather than a rewrite.
+The question it would answer is the one this eval cannot:
+**does an error-informed retry loop still help at that scale, or do failures shift from syntactic to semantic** — valid SQL answering the wrong question — where the loop is structurally blind?

+That is the most useful thing left to do to this project, and it is a measurement rather than a feature.

 ## Reproducing

 ```bash